 A Generation Goes and a Generation Comes

-“What is the meaning of generation to generation (Psalms 146:10)?
+“Rabbi Me’ir said: YHWH shall reign forever, your God, O Zion, for all generations (Psalm 146:10)—what is for all generations?
 Rabbi Papias said: A generation goes and a generation comes (Ecclesiastes 1:4).
-Rabbi Akiva said: ‘The generation already came.’
+Rabbi Akiva said: The generation already came.

-“Why are there wicked who prosper and righteous who suffer?
-Because the righteous man was previously wicked in the past and is now being punished.
-Now, should you say, ‘Is a man punished for [the sins of] his youth?
-Has not Rabbi Shim’on said that one is only punished by the heavenly court from one’s twentieth year and on?
-Say to them: I am not speaking of the [present] life, but of that which was in the past.’
+“Why are there wicked to whom there is good and righteous to whom there is evil?
+Because the righteous was already wicked and is now punished [cf. BT Mo’ed Qatan 28a].
+But [is there] punishment for [one’s] days of youth?
+Rabbi Simon said there is no punishment until the age of twenty and up.
+I am not speaking about the [same] life, I am saying that he already was in the past.
 His companions said to him, ‘How much longer will you conceal your words?’
 He replied, ‘Go and see.
 This is like a person who has planted a vineyard in his garden to bring forth grapes, but it brought forth wild grapes.
 He saw that he was not succeeding, so he replanted it, placed a fence around it, repaired the breaches, pruned the wild grapes, and planted it a second time.
 He saw that he was not succeeding—he again fenced it off, and again replanted it after pruning.’
 How many times?
 He said to them, ‘Until a thousand generations, as is written: The word He ordained for a thousand generations (Psalms 105:8).’
-It is in relation to this that they said, ‘974 generations were lacking [since the Torah was not given until the twenty-sixth generation]… The blessed Holy One stood up and planted them in each generation’ (BT Ḥagigah 13b)” (Bahir §195).
+It is in relation to this that they said: 974 generations were lacking [since the Torah was not given until the twenty-sixth generation].
+‘The blessed Holy One stood up and planted them in each generation’ (BT Ḥagigah 14a)” (Bahir §195).

 And he shall be like a tree planted by streams of water, that bears its fruit in its season, and its leaf does not wither—and in all that he does he prospers (Psalms 1:3).

 “Since we have begun to reveal, now is the time to reveal all.
-Souls, issue from a grand and mighty tree of that river issuing from Eden, and all spirits issue from another, small tree. נְשָׁמָה (Neshamah), soul, from above; רוּחַ (ruaḥ), spirit, from below—joining as one, like male and female… When joining as one, they shine supernal radiance, and in the joining of the two of them, they are called, נֵר (ner), lamp, of YHWH (Proverbs 20:27)” (Zohar 2:99b).
+Souls, issue from a grand and mighty tree of that river issuing from Eden, and all spirits issue from another, small tree. נְשָׁמָה (Neshamah), soul, from above; רוּחַ (ruaḥ), spirit, from below—joining as one, like male and female….
+When joining as one, they shine supernal radiance, and in the joining of the two of them, they are called, נֵר (ner), lamp, of YHWH (Proverbs 20:27)” (Zohar 2:99b).